ksivane/solana-ce/README.md

   - Component ID (1 to 255)
   - Description (10 to 64 chars)
   - Serial no. (5 to 16 chars)
-- Parameters set by client:
+- Parameters set by client code:
   - Set opcode to 100
   - Set parent to 0
   - Initialize children array to all 0